microsoft/playwright/docs/src/locators.md

 ```

 You can explicitly opt-out from strictness check by telling Playwright which element to use when multiple elements match, through [`method: Locator.first`], [`method: Locator.last`], and [`method: Locator.nth`].
 These methods are **not recommended** because when your page changes, Playwright may click on an element you did not intend.
 Instead, follow best practices above to create a locator that uniquely identifies the target element.

+## More Locators

+For less commonly used locators, look at the [other locators](./other-locators.md) guide.